lux4rd0/weatherflow-collector/README.md

 This dashboard provides for the Temperature (Air, Feels Like, Heat Index, Wind Chill, Dry Bulb, Wet Bulb, and Dew Point), Relative Humidity, Air Density, Station Pressure (with Trending), Accumulated Rain, Solar Radiation, Illuminance, UV, Lightning Strike, and Wind Speed from midnight to the current time.
 These reflect the WeatherFlow measurements from data sent to WeatherFlow and include [derived metrics](https://weatherflow.github.io/Tempest/api/derived-metric-formulas.html) in the response.

-## Multiple Devices ##
+## Multiple Devices

-The data collector supports mulitple devices but these dashboards have been simplified to work with only a single device for simplicity.
-If you'd like a set of dashboards for mulitple devices, please let me know.
+The data collector supports mulitple devices and the dashboards have been designed to accomidate such.

 ### Time Zone Variable

-There's also a tz variable coded to a specific location to help build some of the 12/24 hour time breaks.
-It's set to "America/Chicago" - you will need to modify this to your specific time zone.
-I'm looking to define this based on your device settings in a future release.
+A TZ variable is required when running the docker-compose.yml file.
+(It's populated automatically from the generate_docker-compose.sh scripts)

+TZ is specific to each of the device locations and is required as part of the InluxDB query to identify day breaks and other 12/24 hour interval groups.
+For dashboards with multiple devices in different time zones, you may need to switch the time zones from the top drop-down to correctly group midnight/noon periods.

 ## Roadmap

-Dashboards that use the Loki backend will be added back into the project shortly.

 See the open issues for a list of proposed features (and known issues).